-The Boston Bacterial Meeting (BBM) brings together Boston-area bacteriologists from either academic or industrial settings.
-With attendance now at almost 550 researchers (from over 100 academic and biotech companies), BBM offers an exciting cross-section of current microbiology research.
+The Boston Bacterial Meeting (BBM) brings together bacteriologists from the Boston area and beyond.
+With attendance now at almost 550 researchers from over 100 academic institutions and biotech companies, BBM offers an exciting cross-section of current microbiology research.